engrmahabub/wee/syntax/composite.md

 ```
 **Range:**

-Range works for strings and Unicode:
+Range notation works for strings and Unicode:

 ```
 let alpha = A['a'..'z'] --lowercase letters